jacopok/jacopok.github.io/_pages/projects.md

 It's too many!
 I know.

 1. Working on the inclination angle posterior feature for BAYESTAR
-   1. Computing realistic inclination angle integrands
+   1. Paper draft
-   1. Writing the paper section
+1. [rehear](/rehear): injection studies with ASTRI + SWIFT
-1. [rehear](/rehear): injection studies with ASTRI (deadline: not specified)
+   1. Paper draft
    1. Implementing a simplified model for the IRF of ASTRI
    1. Testing it with a simple emission model
    1. Then, moving towards the full injection, yielding percentages of sources pre-localized well enough